Alan Walendowski

 05/99 - 08/99 Communities.com / The Palace, Cupertino, CA

 One of Electric Communities' products was The Palace, a graphical chat application.
 The Palace server handles message fanout and permission enforcement, among other things.
 I worked on extending the server so that it could better handle large scale moderated events.
-This involved enabling servers to act as clients on other "master" servers, allowing chains of servers to be created.
-My task was to add the client emulation and message handling code that allows the servers to talk to each other.
 This code eventually became the Palace Arena.

 07/98 - 05/99 3Dfx Interactive, San Jose, CA